HerbFarmer/FirstWebsite/README.md

 Thanks to the Community
 -----------------------
 A huge thank you to the amazing community for all the support, tutorials, and articles that guided me through this project.
 Your help made this possible!

+[if you have problems with the vs code live server then only open the html folder in vs code and try it again]